mjordan/tutorial_on_updating_using_workbench/README.md

 Now let's append values to data in fields rather than replace the values.

 1. In each row of your CSV, replace the contents of the `field_subject_general` column with a subject heading of your own, prepending the subject heading with "subject:" to tell Workbench which vocabulary to add the new value to.
-2. Add `update_mode: append` to our configuration file.
+2. Add `update_mode: append` to your configuration file (same on you used in exercise 1).
 This overrides the default value of `update_mode` ("replace"), telling Workbench to append the values in the CSV file to the values existing in the respective node fields.

 Rerun `./workbench --config tutorial_update.yml --check`, and if no major problems are reported, `./workbench --config tutorial_update.yml`.